leonardovenoso/js-reactjs-crypto-exchange/README.md

 # Crypto Exchange UI
-Cryto exchange implements a UI that accesses a simulated backend API that manages bank accounts.
+Cryto exchange implements a UI that access to a simulated backend API that manages bank accounts.

 URL: https://js-reactjs-crypto-exchange-cgapdmxap-leonardovenoso.vercel.app/